 Follow – Any website that includes a feed such as Atom or RSS can be followed using Feedly.
-Some ways of following feeds are either from the Feedly application itself by using the add content button on left-corner, using Feedly’s browser extension in the website that you want to follow or on mobile devices using the share option and selecting Feedly from the application menu.
+To follow a feed, we can use the add content button in the Feedly application, or use Feedly’s browser extension on the website.
+On mobile, we can use the share option and select Feedly from the application menu.

 - Review – Select a board such as All or one of your custom boards.
 New content should show next to the sidebar.
 Select the first one, decide if the content of the feed is interesting by reading the title and the summary.
-If it is interesting content to the read later board and then move to the next one and repeat this step.
+If so, add the content to the read later board and then move to the next one and repeat this step.

 Read – After reviewing new content, select the read later board.
-Some feeds have their full content provided by the feed and can be read using Feedly, other have to be read from the website or aggregated using Pocket.
-If aggregation is needed use the save to Pocket button.
+Some feeds have their full content provided by the feed and can be read using Feedly, and others have to be read from the website or aggregated using Pocket.
+If aggregation is needed, use the save to Pocket button.

-Save – After reading the content it can be saved to a board where it can be found later.
-When using Pocket archive the content.
+Save – After reading the content, we can save it to a board where we can find it later.
+When using Pocket, archive the content.